 Good is a term we use very loosely, yet it is a major characteristic of God!
 It is defined in terms of what God is: absolute goodness!
 This study gives a general overview of this sixth fruit of the Spirit.

-As Christians, we have a desire to please God, and we want Him to protect and deliver us when the times ahead get tough.
-John Ritenbaugh illustrates four qualities of character that our full acceptance of God's sovereignty will build and that will prepare us for whatever work God may choose for us in these last days.
+Here are four qualities of character that our full acceptance of God's sovereignty will build and that will prepare us for whatever work God may choose for us.

-In this Parable, Jesus emphasizes the kind of faith His disciples need to endure trials and obey His commands.
-Martin Collins explains that the only way for a Christian to obtain increased faith is to manifest steadfast, persevering obedience grounded in humility with the help of God's Spirit.
+The only way for a Christian to obtain increased faith is to manifest steadfast, persevering obedience grounded in humility with the help of God's Spirit.

 God gives us a great deal of freedom under His law, but do we have the authority to bend or break the rules under extenuating circumstances?
 David Maas shows that the law applies at all times to everyone.

-Men have a love-hate relationship with mercy: They love to receive it, but hate to give it!
-Mercy, though, is one of the most important virtues, according to our Savior Jesus Christ.
-This article provides reasons why we should lean toward mercy in all our judgments.
+Many have a love-hate relationship with mercy: They love to receive it, but hate to give it!
+Here is why we should lean toward mercy in all our judgments.